liam-kelley/RIR-in-a-Box/README.md

-# RIR-in-a-Box V.0.4
+# RIR-in-a-Box V.0.5

-Please wait for RIR-in-a-Box V.0.5 to be released for a complete installation tutorial.
+## Setup

-I'm pretty sure the repo should work with these requirements.
+This setup tutorial is functional, but beware there may be too many librairies installed.

-Know that there are extra librairies that are not needed for the project to work.
+Install the cuda 12.1 toolkit.
+Other versions may work, but this is the one I used.
-Make sure to have the cuda 12.1 toolkit installed (use apt to install it).
+If you use another other, please change the pytorch-cuda version in the conda install command below.

 ```bash